whitecollaralgos/Algoways/docs/websocket_auth_and_mapping.md

 ### 1.1 Overview

 The authentication service is responsible for:
-- Validating OpenAlgo API keys
+- Validating AlgoWays API keys
 - Retrieving broker-specific authentication tokens from the database
 - Getting the client ID (user_id) for broker WebSocket authentication
 - Determining the user's active broker